charlesglucas/rca/README.md

 An example with simulated images can also be found in the `example` folder.

 ## Changelog
-RCA++ has been coded as an extension of RCA which can be accessed [here](https://github.com/CosmoStat/rca).
-It adds information from galaxies using the [sf_deconvolve](https://github.com/CosmoStat/sf_deconvolve) algorithm.
+RCA++ has been implemented as an extension of RCA which can be accessed [here](https://github.com/CosmoStat/rca).
+It adds information from galaxies using the [Farrens et al. (2017)](https://www.cosmostat.org/publications/space-variant-deconvolution-of-galaxy-survey-images) algorithm implemented in sf_deconvolve.

+The parameter `upfact` (the upsampling factor if superresolution is required) for the initialization of `RCA` is not available with `RCA++` in this package yet.